 Hearing Aid Styles

-- The degree of the hearing loss (power requirements)
+- Degree of hearing loss (power requirements)

 - Manual dexterity and visual abilities

-- Patient budget
+- Patient's budget

 - Cosmetics